UniMath/agda-unimath/src/foundation/inverse-sequential-diagrams.lagda.md

 ### Postcomposition inverse sequential diagrams

-Given a inverse sequential diagram `A` and a type `X` there is a inverse sequential diagram `X → A` defined by levelwise postcomposition
+Given an inverse sequential diagram `A` and a type `X` there is an inverse sequential diagram `X → A` defined by levelwise postcomposition

 ```text